zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    At the moment it is mostly used to negotiate the use of SPDY / HTTP2.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :protocols: List of supported application layer protocols.
+   :param protocols: List of supported application layer protocols.

    .. zeek:see:: ssl_alert ssl_client_hello ssl_established ssl_server_hello
       ssl_session_ticket_handshake ssl_extension